The 6 best travel hair dryers that are compact but powerful, no matter where you're drying

 How we tested the best travel hair dryers

-- Dual voltage: Many travel hair dryers come with dual voltage functionalities, and it's definitely an option to seek out if you make frequent international trips.
-According to Jasmine Rilington, hairstylist and founder of The Glam Room: "using a non-dual-voltage hair dryer overseas could cause a fuse to be blown at best and damage to your hair at worst."
+- Dual voltage: Many travel models come with dual voltage functionalities, and it's definitely an option to seek out if you make frequent international trips.
+According to Jasmine Rilington, hairstylist and founder of The Glam Room, "using a non-dual-voltage hair dryer overseas could cause a fuse to be blown at best and damage to your hair at worst."

-- Material: As with tools such as the best hair straighteners, materials matter.
-"Ceramic is a great option as it puts out non-damaging infrared heat, which is good for frizzy hair and protects the hair from heat damage," says Rilington.
-"Tourmaline emits infrared heat too but also negative ions, which can make the styling process easier and provide a glossy finish."
-This material is a great option for anyone wondering how to get shiny hair.
+- Design and materials: Much like with the best hair straighteners, a tool's materials matter.
+"Ceramic is a great option as it puts out non-damaging infrared heat, which is good for frizzy hair and protects the hair from heat damage," Rilington explains.
+"Tourmaline emits infrared heat, too, but also negative ions, which can make the styling process easier and provide a glossy finish."
+This material is a great option for those wondering how to get shiny hair.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.